mhjcodes/CodePlay-Edtech-MERN/README.md

-# StudyNotion - EdTech Platform
+# CodePlay - EdTech Platform
 :rocket: Link to website  ->  [(https://codeplay-edtech-project.vercel.app/)]

 ![Main Page](images/mainpage.png)
-StudyNotion is a dynamic and feature-rich MERN stack application that is set to reshape the landscape of online education.
+CodePlay is a dynamic and feature-rich MERN stack application that is set to reshape the landscape of online education.
 With a seamless blend of technology and education, CodePlay empowers both instructors and students, fostering a vibrant learning community.

 ## Table of Contents